OWASP/API-Security/2023/en/src/0xa7-server-side-request-forgery.md

 * Isolate the resource fetching mechanism in your network: usually these features are aimed to retrieve remote resources and not internal ones.
-* Whenever possible, use allow lists of
+* Whenever possible, use allow lists of:
   * Remote origins users are expected to download resources from (e.g. Google Drive, Gravatar, etc.)
   * URL schemes and ports